DenisDoc/hotone_ampero_firmware_editor_versions_documentation/README.md

 - Each folder contains the firware.bin file and a readme.md that contains Editor download links and the firmware Release notes, other notes and information.

+IMPORTANT:

+– RE-CALIBRATE THE BUILT-IN EXPRESSION PEDAL AFTER UPDATE(CTRL/EXP > EXP 1 Settings > Calibrate) since we optimized the built-in expression pedal with a new method.

+- Export all patches by using previous Ampero Editor before updating, thenimport them again via new Ampero Editor.
+The Editor will automatically convert your old patch files to the new version, so that you can use them with the new firmware.
+(In case you forget i also added the default patches)

 Update firmware:

 Step 1: